isomerpages/moe-clementipri/_our-curriculum/CCE/Student Leadership.md

 tier to take on further roles in the next tier.
 <br>
 <br><strong>Tier 3 : School Level Leadership</strong>
-<br>Tier 3 includes student leaders who demonstrate strong leadership skills
+<br>Tier 3 includes Clementians who demonstrate strong leadership skills and
-and are provided with opportunities to lead and help in school events and activities.
-They learn to collaborate among themselves, and are seen as advocates of care and support for fellow Clementians.</p>
+are provided with opportunities to lead and help in school events and activities.
+They learn to collaborate among themselves, and are seen as advocates of care and support for their peers.</p>
 <p>Leadership positions at this tier include :</p>
 <p>• Prefects
 <br>• NESS Ambassadors